Jumpscale/Docs/MultiNode/AgentController2/ControllerConfiguration.md

 The cert and key files must contain PEM encoded data.

-Multiple `[[listen.tls]]` block may be specified to allow multiple dns entries and corresponding certificates to be served from the same address.
+Multiple `[[listen.tls]]` blocks may be specified to allow multiple dns entries and corresponding certificates to be served from the same address.